ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 client, the DTLS session setup is terminated with an `illegal_parameter` DTLS alert message.

-Note1: As RS cannot provide C with a meaningful PSK identity hint in : response to C's ClientHello message, RS SHOULD NOT send a ServerKeyExchange message.
+Note1: As a resource server cannot provide a client with a meaningful PSK identity hint in : response to the client's ClientHello message, the resource server SHOULD NOT send a ServerKeyExchange message.

 Note2:
 : According to {{RFC7252}}, CoAP implementations MUST support the ciphersuite TLS\_PSK\_WITH\_AES\_128\_CCM\_8 {{RFC6655}}.
-C is therefore expected to offer at least this ciphersuite to RS.
+A client is therefore expected to offer at least this ciphersuite to the resource server.

 This specification assumes that the Access Token is a PoP token as described in {{I-D.ietf-ace-oauth-authz}} unless specifically stated otherwise.
-Therefore, the Access Token is bound to a symmetric PoP key that is used as session key between C and RS.
+Therefore, the Access Token is bound to a symmetric PoP key that is used as session key between the client and the resource server.

-While C can retrieve the session key from the contents of the `cnf` parameter in the AS-to-Client response, RS uses the information contained in the `cnf` claim of the Access Token to determine the actual session key when no explicit `kid` was provided in the `psk_identity` field.
+While the client can retrieve the session key from the contents of the `cnf` parameter in the AS-to-Client response, the resource server uses the information contained in the `cnf` claim of the Access Token to determine the actual session key when no explicit `kid` was provided in the `psk_identity` field.
-Usually, this is done by including a `COSE_Key` object carrying either a key that has been encrypted with a shared secret between AS and RS, or a key identifier that can be used by RS to lookup the session key.
+Usually, this is done by including a `COSE_Key` object carrying either a key that has been encrypted with a shared secret between the authorization server and the resource server, or a key identifier that can be used by the resource server to lookup the session key.

-Instead of the `COSE_Key` object, AS MAY include a `COSE_Encrypt` structure to enable RS to calculate the session key from the Access Token.
+Instead of the `COSE_Key` object, the authorization server MAY include a `COSE_Encrypt` structure to enable the resource server to calculate the session key from the Access Token.
 The `COSE_Encrypt` structure MUST use the *Direct Key with KDF* method as described in [Section 12.1.2 of RFC 8152](https://tools.ietf.org/html/rfc8152#section-12.1.2).
-The AS MUST include a Context information structure carrying a PartyU `nonce` parameter carrying the nonce that has been used by AS to construct the session key.
+The authorization server MUST include a Context information structure carrying a PartyU `nonce` parameter carrying the nonce that has been used by the authorization server to construct the session key.

 This specification mandates that at least the key derivation algorithm `HKDF SHA-256` as defined in {{RFC8152}} MUST be supported.
-This key derivation function is the default when no `alg` field is included in the `COSE_Encrypt` structure for RS.
+This key derivation function is the default when no `alg` field is included in the `COSE_Encrypt` structure for the resource server.

 ## Updating Authorization Information

-Usually, the authorization information that RS keeps for C is updated by uploading a new Access Token as described in {{update}}.
+Usually, the authorization information that the resource server keeps for a client is updated by uploading a new Access Token as described in {{update}}.

-If the security association with RS still exists and RS has indicated support for session renegotiation according to {{RFC5746}}, the new Access Token MAY be used to renegotiate the existing DTLS session.
+If the security association with the resource server still exists and the resource server has indicated support for session renegotiation according to {{RFC5746}}, the new Access Token MAY be used to renegotiate the existing DTLS session.
 In this case, the Access Token is used as `psk_identity` as defined in
 {{psk-dtls-channel}}.
 The Client MAY also perform a new DTLS handshake according to {{psk-dtls-channel}} that replaces the existing DTLS session.

-After successful completion of the DTLS handshake RS updates the existing authorization information for C according to the new Access Token.
+After successful completion of the DTLS handshake the resource server updates the existing authorization information for the client according to the new Access Token.

 # Security Considerations